Aircloak/aircloak/air/docs/content/ops/configuration.md

 Given the above configuration a column named `user_id` would be added to the `purchases` table, rather than a column called `uuid`.

 Projected tables are translated internally into virtual tables.
+Projected tables can not reference any virtual tables.

 #### Table sample rate (only for MongoDb)